After quitting porn, a practical question often comes up: what happens with sex now?

 As porn's influence fades, so does the invisible comparison.
 Sex becomes less about executing a performance and more about sharing an experience.
 This shift is particularly significant for people who have struggled with porn-induced erectile dysfunction or performance anxiety, because the pressure that fueled the anxiety is largely porn-created.

-Rewiring isn’t just about removing porn.
-It’s about actively building a healthier relationship with your sexuality.
+Rewiring means actively building a healthier relationship with your sexuality after removing porn.

-The single most important shift is from performance mode to presence mode.
+One useful shift is from performance mode to presence mode.
 Instead of evaluating how sex is going (Am I hard enough?
 Is this lasting long enough?
-Am I doing this right?), practice noticing what you’re experiencing: the temperature of skin, the sound of breathing, the feeling of closeness.
+Am I doing this right?), practice noticing what you are experiencing: the temperature of skin, the sound of breathing, the feeling of closeness.

-This sounds abstract, but it’s concretely trainable.
-Mindfulness techniques, particularly body-scan practices, translate directly to sexual contexts.
-When you notice your mind drifting to evaluation or fantasy, gently redirect attention to what’s physically happening.
+This can be trained.
+Mindfulness techniques, particularly body-scan practices, can translate to sexual contexts.
+When you notice your mind drifting to evaluation or fantasy, gently redirect attention to what is physically happening.

 What to communicate:

 • Where you are in recovery.
-“I’m still recalibrating, and some things feel different right now.”
+"Some things feel different right now, and I want to talk about them instead of guessing."

 • What you need.
 More patience, less pressure, different pacing, whatever feels true.